GNNs for Social Networks: Influence, Communities, and Misinformation

 Task 3: Influence Estimation and Viral Prediction

-GNN approach (Chen et al., 2021): train a GNN to predict the expected spread from a seed set.
-The GNN takes the seed set (as initial node activations) and propagates via the graph, simulating the cascade.
-Output: expected reach after T steps.
+GNN approach: train a GNN to predict the expected spread of a seed set directly.
+The seed set enters as initial node activations, message passing plays the role of the cascade, and the readout gives the predicted reach after \(T\) steps.

 Task 4: Friend and Follow Recommendation